Superman and the Legion of Super-Heroes: Epilogue

-"Batman and the Legion of Super-Heroes", presented in Action Comics #864 (June 2008), serves as an epilogue to this story-arc (and as a prologue to the Final Crisis: Legion of 3 Worlds limited series).
-In this issue, Batman meets Superman and Lightning Lad at the Fortress of Solitude, shortly after the Man of Steel’s return from the 31st century.
-Batman expresses his distrust of the Legion, noting that he has encountered three distinct versions of the team over the years.
-He informs Superman that the bodies of Karate Kid and Duo Damsel have been discovered on the streets of Gotham City.
-The trio is then contacted by Starman, who suffers from schizophrenia and resides in an Opal City sanitarium.
+"Batman and the Legion of Super-Heroes", presented in Action Comics #864 (June 2008), serves as an epilogue to this story-arc (and as a prologue to Final Crisis: Legion of 3 Worlds).
+In this issue, Batman meets Superman and Lightning Lad at the Fortress of Solitude shortly after the latter's return from the 31st century.
+Batman expresses his distrust of the Legion, noting that he has encountered three versions of the team over the years.
+He informs Superman that the bodies of Karate Kid and Duo Damsel have been discovered in Gotham City.
+The trio is then contacted by Starman, who suffers from schizophrenia and resides in a sanitarium.
 He hints that Duo Damsel is still alive, but states that Karate Kid is indeed dead, having died trying to discover a cure for his illness.
 He also notes that Dream Girl told him who dumped their bodies in Gotham City, but that he no longer remembers.

-Before returning to the 31st century, Lightning Lad gives Superman a new Legion flight ring — with an "emergency rip cord" that will bring him to the Legion’s era in case of an emergency.
-The heroes are unaware that the entire episode is being observed by the Legion’s longtime enemy, the Time Trapper.
-Having failed in his many attempts to erase Superman from history, the Trapper has vowed to corrupt everything for which the Man of Steel stands.
+Before returning to the 31st century, Lightning Lad gives Superman a new flight ring that will bring him to the future in case of an emergency.
+The heroes are unaware that the Time Trapper has observed their exploits.
+Having failed in his attempts to erase Superman, the Trapper vows to corrupt everything that he stands for.

 Legacy

 DC commissioned past artists of the Legion to create variant incentive covers for certain issues in this story.
-Steve Lightle, Mike Grell, and Keith Giffen, all artists on a Legion title at some point in their careers, contributed covers to three issues in a 1:10 ratio.
+Steve Lightle, Mike Grell, and Keith Giffen contributed covers to three issues in a 1:10 ratio.

 Continuity questions

 The Legion as presented in this story (as well as "the Lightning Saga" crossover in Justice League of America and Justice Society of America) shares the history of the original, pre-Crisis on Infinite Earths Legion.
-This version of the team is clearly distinct from the one that was presented in Legion of Super-Heroes vol. 5; their appearance is a result of the Infinite Crisis and 52 limited series, and the revelation that there are 52 parallel universes in the DC Multiverse.
+This version of the team is distinct from the one that was presented in Legion of Super-Heroes vol. 5; their appearance is a result of the Infinite Crisis and 52 limited series, and the revelation that there are 52 parallel universes in the DC Multiverse.
 This version of the Legion appears in Final Crisis: Legion of 3 Worlds alongside Superman and the "Reboot" and "Threeboot" versions of the team.

 This team is revealed to be from the future of Earth-0 in Final Crisis: Legion of 3 Worlds #3.